 When you participate in ReadySunday, ReadyAlabama will do the work for you!
 ReadyAlabama offers a free program with resources customized to your organization’s needs, including:

 Registering your church here as a ReadySunday participant and providing you with a downloadable electronic toolkit.

 Promoting ReadySunday to your congregation by providing pre-written information for your newsletter, website, e-blasts, bulletin board, and other communication vehicles.

 Offering church attendees free family emergency plans and more.

-Setting up a ReadySunday table on-site with emergency preparedness materials and a sample disaster kit on display.
+Providing you with ReadySunday hand-outs for a table display with emergency preparedness materials and a sample disaster kit on display.

 We look forward to your participation!